What hybrid retrieval is

 You can also force a single signal:

-docmancer query "OAuth scopes" --mode dense
+docmancer docs query "OAuth scopes" --mode dense

-docmancer query "OAuth scopes" --mode sparse
+docmancer docs query "OAuth scopes" --mode sparse

-docmancer query "OAuth scopes" --mode lexical
+docmancer docs query "OAuth scopes" --mode lexical

 Reciprocal Rank Fusion